-See Supplementary Material for derivation details.
+Unfortunately, Eq.~\eqref{eq: dx} depends on $S^{l-1}[t][j]$, which is not independent and identically distributed, making it impossible to keep $\mathbb{D}(X^{l}[t][i])$ as a constant.
+Alternatively, we stabilize the average input current of the neuron for each time step, as follows:

 When using Kaiming initialization \cite{he2015delving}, the default weight initialization in PyTorch, the weight will be sampled from a uniform distribution $\mathcal{U}\left(-\frac{1}{\sqrt{N_{l}}}, \frac{1}{\sqrt{N_{l}}}\right)$.
-It satisfies the zero mean of weights according to Eq.~(\ref{eq:x_mean_b}).
-However, according to Eq.~(\ref{eq:x_var}), the variance is:
+It satisfies the zero mean of weights according to Eq.~\eqref{eq: ex}.
+However, according to Eq.~\eqref{eq: dx mean}, the variance is:

-$\mathbb{D}(X^{l})$ decays asymptotically to zero as the number of time-steps $T$ increases.
-Extremely small weights will cause the silence problem during forward propagation, leading to vanishing gradients as the surrogate function produces near-zero values when membrane potentials are distant from the threshold.
-To maintain initialized weights within a stable range decoupled from $T$, we set $\mathbb{D}(X^{l})=1$.
-From Eq.~(\ref{eq:x_var}), $\sigma^{2}_{W^{l}}$ must satisfy $\sigma^{2}_{W^{l}}=\frac{T}{N_{l}}$.
-We thus propose ETTFS-init: for layer $l$ ($N_{l}$ input features) in a TTFS SNN ($T$ time-steps), initialize $W^{l}$ from the following uniform distribution:
+which decays asymptotically to zero as the number of time-steps $T$ increases.
+As the surrogate function produces near-zero values for membrane potentials far from the threshold, extremely small weights cause the silent neuron problem and vanishing gradients.
+To maintain initialized weights within a stable range decoupled from $T$, we set $\frac{1}{T} \sum_{t=0}^{T-1}\mathbb{D}(X^{l}[t][i]) = 1$.
+From Eq.~\eqref{eq: dx mean}, $\sigma^{2}_{l}$ must satisfy $\sigma^{2}_{l} = \frac{T}{N_{l}}$.
+We thus propose ETTFS-init: for layer $l$ in a TTFS SNN ($T$ time-steps), initialize $W^{l}$ from the following uniform distribution:

-For fully-connected layers, $N_{l}$ denotes the number of input features; for convolutional layers, $N_{l}=C_{in}^{l}\cdot N_{kernel}^{l}$ (input channels $\times$ kernel element).
-With Eq. (\ref{eq:ettfs_init}), the input current for the $l$-th AMOS spiking neuron layer is stabilized:
+For fully-connected layers, $N_{l}$ denotes the number of input features.
+For convolutional layers, $N_{l} = C_{in}^{l} \cdot N_{kernel}^{l}$, where $C_{in}^{l}$ is the number of input channels and $N_{kernel}^{l}$ is the number of elements in the kernel.
+With Eq.~\eqref{eq:ettfs_init}, the input current for the $l$-th AMOS spiking neuron layer is stabilized: